knative/release/PROCEDURES.md

 After the client release, the [Homebrew tap](https://github.com/knative/homebrew-client) needs to be updated with the new release:

 - Trigger `Update Homebrew Tap` [action](https://github.com/knative/homebrew-client/actions/workflows/knative-update-release.yaml)
 - A new PR should be produced from the action automatically - check the queue.
 - Homebrew install check is in place - usual PR workflow applies green tests + `/lgtm`.
 Done.
+- Rinse and repeat for [Homebrew Tap Plugins](https://github.com/knative-extensions/homebrew-kn-plugins)

 ## Administrative work